groupdocs-merger/GroupDocs.Merger-Products/english/merger/net/join/xlam.md

     enable: true
     format:
         # format loop
-        - icon: "far fa-file-excel-o"
+        - icon: "far fa-file-XLAM"
           title: "About XLAM File Format"
           content: |
-            XLAM is an Macro-Enabled Add-In file that is used to add new functions to spreadsheets.
-An Add-In is a supplemental program that runs additional code and provides additional functionality for spreadsheets.
-XLAM files are stored with the .xlam extension.
-XLAM files are XML-based files similar to XLSM and XLSX file formats and are saved with ZIP compression to reduce the overall file size.
+            XLAM files are used to extend the modules provided by Excel.
+They can be added to Excel 2007 or later, or to earlier versions of Excel with Open XML component support.
+File used by Microsoft Excel, a program that allows users to create and edit spreadsheets; contains a macro-enabled add-in, which provides extra functionality and tools that may execute macros.

           link: "https://docs.fileformat.com/spreadsheet/xlam/"